Occupational Health and Safety - a necessary element of work

 - workstations - 3 years (hazardous work - 1 year),

 - people in managerial positions, managing a group of people - 5 years,

 - office and administration employees - 6 years (sometimes it is possible to exempt from training under certain conditions)

-Periodic training usually ends with an examination prepared by the trainer.
-Completion of periodic training results in the receipt of a certificate, which is later included in the employee's personal files.
-When the training takes place after the usual working hours for a given position, ie "after hours", the employee is entitled to remuneration for the so-called overtime or work in free time.
-Periodic training can take place both online and stationary.
-The online form is sometimes also referred to as e-learning.
-It is a very convenient method of training for the employee, as he or she can independently go through the various stages of the training and do it at the moment of the day they choose.
-This form of training is legally recognized for most professional groups (with the exception of blue-collar workers - due to the form of training that is required there).
+Periodic training usually ends with an examination, which is prepared by the trainer.
+The completion of periodic training results in a certificate, which is later placed in the employee's personal file.
+When the training takes place after the employee's usual working hours, i.e. 'after hours', the employee is entitled to payment for so-called overtime or free time.
+Periodic training can take place both online and on-site.
+The online form is also sometimes referred to as e-learning.
+This is a very convenient way of training for the employee, as he or she can go through the various stages of training on their own and do so at a time of day of their own choosing.
+This form of training is legally recognised for most occupational groups (except for blue-collar workers - due to the form of instruction required there).